siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

   Remote password: your-key
   Remote configuration saved to: /home/<USER>/.sc/credentials

-To verify that your credentials file and server is configured correctly, run the `sc-ping` command.
+To verify that your credentials file and server is configured correctly, run the :ref:`sc-ping` command.

 .. code-block:: console